wbuz24/grad-research/resources/markdown/RISCV-DISK-IMG.md

 # Build a disk image for RISC-V ubuntu
-This is for a full-system disk image
+This is for a full-system disk image for [gem5](https://www.gem5.org/) simulations.

 A list of dependencies can be found below